soumyadeep17/Improved_Contrast_Zero-DCE/README.md

 ## Feedback

-If you have any feedback, please reach out to me at soumyadeep171198@gmail.com.
+If you have any feedback, please reach out to me at this [mail](soumyadeep171198@gmail.com).

 If you like it Leave a Star.😊